 What more, when times [are] unkind [and the] world [is] evil, [with] human affairs abnormal [and unexpected], for those [who] learn [and practise the] path, how can it be that [they are] without obstacles?

-Now, if not first dwelling within [these] obstacles, [by being prepared for them], thus when obstacles reach [us, we might] not [be] able [to] eliminate [or divert them].
+Now, if not first dwelling within [these] obstacles, [by being prepared for them], then when obstacles reach [us, we might] not [be] able [to] eliminate [or divert them].
 Causing [the] Dharma King’s great treasure, because [of] this, [to] then [be] lost, how is this not [a] pity?

 [With] all [of us being] foolish [ones], thus [should we] rely [upon the] sūtras.
 Depending on [the] stated [for] what [to] know, may [we] never turn our backs [on these teachings].